 Cancer is a word that strikes fear in most people and revives painful memories of loved ones who have battled the dreaded disease.
 According to the CDC, cancer has claimed over half a million lives each year for the past several years.
 However, with advancements in treatments and technology, the number of cancer deaths are on a steady decline.
-Pikeville Medical Center’s (PMC) Leonard Lawson Cancer Center (LLCC) takes the fight against cancer very seriously and strives to provide the highest level of cancer care for all patients.
+The Lawson Cancer Center (LCC) takes the fight against cancer very seriously and strives to provide the highest level of cancer care for all patients.

 In December, 2019, Cheryl Preece began her battle at the PMC Leonard Lawson Cancer Center after being diagnosed with breast cancer.
 She says her life was changed forever after a routine mammogram appointment.

 “It all began when the mammogram was ‘inconclusive’,” said Preece.
 “Dr. Wells, the radiologist, ordered an MRI to get a better idea of what was going on with me.
 That was followed by a biopsy and then the words, ‘you have cancer.’”

 Within days of her diagnosis, Cheryl had a mastectomy.
 The surgery also revealed, fortunately, that the cancer had not spread to her lymph nodes.

 At the LCC, before a patient begins treatment, a distinguished group of physicians specializing in different areas of medicine comes together with one goal in mind: to determine the most effective treatment plan for the patient.
 In Cheryl’s case, the PMC team optimized her treatment plan which included surgery and chemotherapy.
 Cheryl’s team consisted of PMC Oncologist, Vickie Morgan; Radiologist, Brad Wells; General Surgeon, Grady Stephens; and Plastic and Reconstructive Surgeon, Dimitrios Danikas.